Compare Travel Insurance

 When you buy travel insurance it’s important to always choose a policy that best reflect your needs.
 Cheap holiday insurance might tick the box for price but it might not give you the level of cover you actually need – which could cost you a lot more in the long run.

 Of course, that doesn’t mean you have to spend over the odds.
-You can help to lower the cost of your holiday cover by:
+First and foremost, you should compare travel insurance policies from a wide range of providers, but in addition to that there are a few other things you can do help to lower the cost of your policy:

-- Paying for annual policies upfront rather than via a monthly payment plan
+- Pay for annual policies upfront rather than via a monthly payment plan

-- Only buying what you need.
+- Only buy what you need.
 If you only go on one holiday a year there’s no point buying an annual policy.
 Similarly, if you only holiday in Europe don’t buy worldwide cover.

 How do I compare travel insurance?

-Before you compare holiday insurance it’s worthwhile making a list of ‘must have’ features – particularly if you need something specific like extreme sports cover.
+Before you compare travel insurance it’s worthwhile making a list of ‘must have’ features – particularly if you need something specific like extreme sports cover.